mui/material-ui/docs/data/material/components/icons/icons-pt.md

 If you need a custom SVG icon (not available in the [Material Icons](/material-ui/material-icons/)) you can use the `SvgIcon` wrapper.
 Este componente estende o elemento nativo `<svg>`:

 - Ele vem internamente com a acessibilidade.
-- Os elementos SVG devem ser dimensionados para uma visualização de 24x24px, de modo que o ícone resultante possa ser usado como está, ou incluído como filho para outros componentes de Material-UI que usam ícones.
+- Os elementos SVG devem ser dimensionados para uma visualização de 24x24px, de modo que o ícone resultante possa ser usado como está, ou incluído como filho para outros componentes de Material UI que usam ícones.
 This can be customized with the `viewBox` attribute.
 To inherit the `viewBox` value from the original image, the `inheritViewBox` prop can be used.
 - Por padrão, o componente herda a cor atual.
 Opcionalmente, você pode aplicar uma das cores do tema usando a propriedade `color`.

 ```jsx